19hours/sg-statutes/Acts/National Heritage Board Act.md

 34\.
 The Board shall be deemed to be —

-(a) an institution specified in the First Schedule to, and under section 13(1)(e) of, the Income Tax Act [Cap.
-134]; and
+(a) an institution specified in the First Schedule to, and under section 13(1)(e) of, the Income Tax Act; and

-(b) an institution of a public character approved by the Minister for Finance for the purposes of section 37(2)(c) of the Income Tax Act.
+(b) an institution of a public character approved under the Charities Act (Cap.
+37).

 ### Establishment of National Heritage Endowment Fund